shotvibe/shotvibe-web/docs/rest-api.markdown

 The request JSON can include the following fields:

-*   `add_photo`: Add new photos to the album.
+*   `add_photos`: Add new photos to the album.
 All of the photos specified should have already been uploaded.

 *   `add_members`: Deprecated, use /albums/{aid}/members/ endpoint.